bloodmc/GriefDefenderDoc/docs/wiki/basic/Claim-Management.md

 Note: This can be adjusted by changing `griefdefender.create-limit` to a value higher than 1 with `gd_claim_default=town` context.

-Note: For a player to claim chunks they need the permissions and enough claim-blocks for the size of their claim which can be configured with [Options](https://github.com/bloodmc/GriefDefender/wiki/Options).
+Note: For a player to claim chunks they need the permissions and enough claim-blocks for the size of their claim which can be configured with [Options](/wiki/basic/Options.html).

-See https://github.com/bloodmc/GriefDefender/wiki/Claim-Types for more information on each claim type.
+See [Claim Types](/wiki/basic/Claim-Types.html) for more information on each claim type.

 ### Golden Shovel
 You create claims with a golden shovel (item can be changed in the configs), which can also change claim size and position.
 Remember there are commands to switch claim type and mode, `/adminclaims`, `/townclaims`, `/basicclaims`, `/subdivideclaims`!